There are quite a number of handheld espresso makers, mainly targeted at campers, backpackers, and ultra-light road warriors.

 Making a shot of espresso is relatively straightforward.
 It starts with filling the water reservoir with about 7oz (200cc) of boiling water, and filling the basket with finely ground coffee and tamping.
 It is then recommended to pump about 12 times for pre-infusion and then wait a few seconds.
 Then you pump until you are in the green zone indicated on the pressure gauge.
 Now you just pump the seesaw lever fast or slow enough to keep it in the correct range until your espresso is done.

 A seesaw lever that operates dual pistons

 Pressure Gauge showing the Optimal “Crema” Zone

-First try with coarser grind and less coffee.
-Results were good.
+First, try with coarser grind and less coffee.
+The results were good.

-Second try with a finer grind and more coffee.
-Results were excellent.
+Second, try with a finer grind and more coffee.
+The results were excellent.

 Because there are several pieces as part of the filter assembly, the cleanup really requires running water.
 So if you needed to serve several espressos out in the field, I would recommend extra filter assemblies, also available for purchase separately.

-With all products, there are always a few things that could use improvement.
+With all products, there are always a few things that could be improved.
 All of these are things I would like to see improved on V2, but none are showstoppers that would keep me from purchasing the current generation of the Nomad.

 There are times when you end up using your palms to maintain the proper pressure on the seesaw lever, and it would be nice to see a little more comfortable shape at the ends.